 Until recently, BMW required unique snap-in adapters for each make and model of phone.
 This required purchasing new snap-ins when changing or upgrading phones.
 As another limiting factor, these snap-ins wouldn't accomodate the extra size of phones protected in cases.
 Thankfully, BMW introduced universal snap-ins in 2014 for both Andriod and Apple, featuring inductive coupling of the external antenna:

 Universal snap-ins accommodate all current phones, the only limiting factor being phone width.

 Earlier phones such as iPhones thru version 4 and Samsungs thru S4 still require unique snap-ins however, and iPhones thru version 7/8 have dedicated snap-ins available.
 So for example, iPhone 8 owners could use either the dedicated snap-in or universal.
-And while universals accommodate phones in cases, they also require manually connecting your phone to the integral power cable (versus just "snapping" it in) and thus don't have the clean and completely wire-free look of dedicated snap-ins).
+And while universals accommodate phones in cases, they also require manually connecting your phone to the tether cable (versus the wire-free look of dedicated snap-ins).
 On the other hand, the universal's tether cable allows the phone to be removed for better viewing while maintaining power.

 To locate dedicated snap-in part numbers for older phones, navigate to RealOEM.com and select a current BMW model (such as the current 7-series).
 Then select the Retrofitting/Conversion parts group and scroll down to the Communication and Information section.
 (Such parts are not listed under the E38 7-series since they did not exist when the E38 was made.)